|Singapore, home of many Brokers|

 |Marking a market|

-Ways brokers make can make money other then by charging fees
+Ways brokers make can make money other than by charging fees

 Brokers charge fees in exchange for giving you access to trade-able markets.
 This is one way they make money.
 A broker makes money whether you win or lose.
 Broker fees can vary quite a bit.
 There are very cheap brokers that offer execution only and more expensive ones that offer more services like managed accounts, over the phone trading (actually speaking to someone), etc. But trading fees are not the only ways brokers make money.
 I think it is good to know about this.
 Just realize that if you can trade extremely cheap, it might mean that the broker will most likely make more money elsewhere.
 It is like when something is offered to you for free, then you just might be the product…